PREREQUISITES: Ensure the Canada Post add-on is installed and enabled as described in Installing Add-ons from X-Cart App Store.

 This section provides settings that define the contract shipping options.

 Contract ID: Your Canada Post contract number.
-This must be provided for commercial (contracted) rates if it exists.
-For non-contract rates, this will be empty.
+Provide this information for commercial (contracted) rates if it exists.
+For non-contract rates, this field will be empty.

 This field is pre-defined in the case of auto-setup.

-Render detailed manifest: Specify whether you need a full detailed manifest document to be rendered (Yes) or a summarized manifest document to be rendered (No).
+Render detailed manifest: Specify whether you need a full detailed manifest document to be rendered (Yes) or a summarized manifest document (No).

-Contact name for the manifest address: Specify the name that should be used for your manifest address (Character string up to 44 characters; will be printed on the manifest document).
+Contact name for the manifest address: Specify the name that Canada Post should use for your manifest address (Character string up to 44 characters; will be printed on the manifest document).

 Deliver to Post Office Options